yodkwtf/sql-fundamentals/README.md

    cd sql-fundamentals
    ```

-3. Open the SQL files in your preferred SQL environment (e.g., MySQL, PostgreSQL, SQLite).
+3. Open the SQL files in your favorite text editor or IDE.
+I recommend [Visual Studio Code](https://code.visualstudio.com/).

 4. Follow the comments and instructions within the SQL files to understand and execute the queries.